-Recent Courses: Language of Love and Hate in the Roman Republic (LATN101); History of Literary Theory: Plato to Shelley (CSTS290)
+Recent Courses: Children's Literature (COMP289); The Language of Love and Hate in the Roman Republic (LATN101)

-Interests: Greek tragedy and the tragic genre; Latin poetry; the ancient novel; the epic tradition; the classical tradition in western literature; ancient literary theory and the history of literary theory; translation studies; children's literature.
+Interests: Greek tragedy and the tragic genre; Latin poetry; the ancient novel; ancient literary theory and the history of literary theory; classical reception and translation studies; children's literature.

 Current Projects: A collaborative book, Classics and Childhood in the Twentieth Century (with Sheila Murnaghan, University of Pennsylvania)

 Current Courses: Elementary Greek (GREK001-002); Culture & Crisis in the Golden Age of Athens (CSTS119); Roman Comedy (LATN102)

 Recent Courses: Ancient Novel; Senior Seminar (CSTS398)

 Interests: Greek New and Roman Comedy, Hellenistic ethics, the anthropology of time, the ancient novel, early modern reception.

 Recent Publications: "The Politics of Roman Comedy" (in The Cambridge Companion to Roman Comedy); "Andria" (in The Blackwell Companion to Terence)

 Current Projects: Mimetic Contagion: Art and Artifice in Terence’s Eunuchus (a book on works of art that draw people into imitating them); The Unity of Time: Temporal Mimesis in Ancient and Modern Theater (a book on the practice of writing plays to fit into a single day of story-time)